Header Graphic

 Atisha's guru, Avadhutipa, himself gave this stern warning:

-Shawn Nevins, in The Ego of Seeking (TAT Forum, July 2005), explains that even those who may come to recognize that their spiritual search itself involves ego, and then make the somewhat more sophisticated attempt to get rid of this "spiritual ego" by "doing nothing" are, in most instances, not really "doing nothing", but rather entertainingq "the thought of doing-nothing," which is just another form of ego and a dead-end or short-circuit on the path.
-The ego only truly gets transformed, not eliminated entirely, by wearing itself out through its own efforts, taking a hand in its own evolution, exerting itself mentally and morally, seeing its painful ridiculousness, stewing in its own hopelessness, and finally getting trancended by grace.
-Paradoxically it does not get eliminated, since it has no self-existent reality from the beginning, no true existence apart from the One.
-The person, however, remains as long as the body lives.
+Shawn Nevins, in The Ego of Seeking (TAT Forum, July 2005) (http://tatfoundation.org/forum2005-07.htm#5b), explains that even those who may come to recognize that their spiritual search itself involves ego, and then make the somewhat more sophisticated attempt to get rid of this "spiritual ego" by "doing nothing" are, in most instances, not really "doing nothing", but rather entertaininq "the thought of doing-nothing," which is just another form of ego and a dead-end or short-circuit on the path.
+The ego only truly gets transformed, not eliminated entirely, by wearing itself out through its own efforts, taking a hand in its own evolution, exerting itself mentally and morally, seeing its painful ridiculousness, stewing in its own hopelessness, and finally getting transcended by grace.
+Paradoxically it does not get eliminated, since it already has no self-existent reality from the beginning, no true existence apart from the One.
+To some degree, however, it remains as long as the body lives.

 Bankei many years later confessed: